Frequently Asked Questions

 2. Where can I find information about taking the GRE?

-To be considered for admission for graduate courses, you must submit GRE General Test scores.
-You must take all three parts: verbal, quantitative, and writing.
-If you have never taken the GRE or would like to retake the GRE, you can visit the GRE website, www.gre.org.
+To be considered for admission for graduate courses, you must submit GRE General Test scores or Miller Analogies scores.
+If you have never taken the GRE or would like to retake the GRE, you can visit the GRE Web site www.gre.org or see Your Guide to Taking the GRE.

 3. If I have already taken the GRE, do I have to take it again?

-If you have previously taken the GRE, you may ask that the scores be sent to Southern Miss Office of Graduate Studies, or you may choose to retake the GRE and have the new scores sent to Southern Miss.
+If you have previously taken the GRE, you may ask that the scores be sent to Southern Miss Graduate School, or you may choose to retake the GRE and have the new scores sent to Southern Miss.
 If you would like to have your scores sent to The University of Southern Mississippi call the GRE testing center at 1-888-473-7267.

 4. If I already have a doctorate or a master's degree, do I still have to have GRE scores?